 In my time selling real estate, I have seen some very creative negotiations.
 I have seen sellers pay all conceivable costs and have seen buyers do the same.
 Most often though, both parties pay some.
 I have seen some people who could not get past feeling like the other party gained a ten dollar advantage on them somehow.
 When negotiating, it’s usually better to stand back and look at the big picture…the bottom line.
 Don’t get so bogged down in who pays what that you loose sight of the ultimate goal.

-Below, I am going to detail some of the more common costs associated with a LAND transaction.
+Below, I am going to detail some of the more common costs associated with a land for sale transaction.
 Not in terms of dollars and cents, but in terms of category of cost and rationale behind who typically pays what.
 This list is by no means exhaustive.
 Talk with your agent or attorney for information on your specific transaction.
 Again most of these fees can be paid by any party to a transaction…It’s negotiable.

 - Attorney’s or Closing Agent’s Fees – This is the fee charged for performing the closing.
 These fees vary greatly from state to state and area to area.
 If the closing agent or attorney is representing one party in the transaction, then the represented party should pay the fee.
 Sometimes both seller and buyer will have representation for the closing process.
 Again, the represented party should pay.
 I complete many transactions where neither party is represented and this cost is split evenly between buyer and seller.
 Usually this fee is paid at the closing.